awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 For more information about enabling AWS WAF logs and about the log record structure, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the *AWS WAF Developer Guide*\.

-For an example of how to aggregate AWS WAF logs into a central data lake repository and query them with Athena, see the AWS Big Data Blog post [Analyzing AWS WAF logs with Amazon ES, Amazon Athena, and Amazon QuickSight](http://aws.amazon.com/blogs/big-data/analyzing-aws-waf-logs-with-amazon-es-amazon-athena-and-amazon-quicksight/)\.
+For an example of how to aggregate AWS WAF logs into a central data lake repository and query them with Athena, see the AWS Big Data Blog post [Analyzing AWS WAF logs with OpenSearch Service, Amazon Athena, and Amazon QuickSight](http://aws.amazon.com/blogs/big-data/analyzing-aws-waf-logs-with-amazon-es-amazon-athena-and-amazon-quicksight/)\.

 **Topics**
 + [Creating the Table for AWS WAF Logs](#create-waf-table)